Macroscopic active matter under confinement: dynamical heterogeneity, bursts, and glassy behavior in a few-body system of self-propelling camphor surfers: Main findings

 \subsection{Bursting Behavior in Particle Squared Speed}

 Particles exhibit intermittent, abrupt changes in their motion, which we term ``bursting'' behavior.
 By examining the speed of individual particles, we observe distinct bursts.
-While similar bursting behavior has been observed previously in single particles~\cite{suematsu2010mode, xu2021oscillatory}, here we report on their collective dynamics.
+While similar bursting behavior has been reported in both single~\cite{suematsu2010mode, xu2021oscillatory} and multiparticle systems~\cite{suematsu2015synchronized, matsuda2019dynamical}, here we examine how the collective dynamics depend on particle density.

-We quantify bursting by detecting peaks in the velocity time series, defined as squared-speed values exceeding a threshold set by the quantile $p$ of the data distribution.
-Because the time series are non-Gaussian, quantile-based thresholding is more robust than using the mean.
-A median threshold ($p = 0.5$) remains too sensitive to uneven peak heights, so we instead use higher quantiles ($p = 0.9$–$0.98$), which yield more consistent burst detection.
-From the identified peaks, we compute the burst amplitude $V$ (peak height) and frequency $\Omega$ (inverse of the interval between peaks).
-Results are averaged over the range of $p$ values, and the red curve shows the mean across independent experimental realizations for each particle number.
+We quantify bursting by identifying peaks in the squared-speed time series that exceed a threshold set by the quantile \(p\) of the distribution.
+Because the signal is strongly non-Gaussian, a quantile-based criterion is more robust than one based on the mean.
+In practice, we use high quantiles (\(p=0.9\)–\(0.98\)), since lower thresholds are overly sensitive to variability in peak height.
+For each particle and each experiment, the squared-speed trace is first smoothed (using a rolling average over $\sim$0.5 s) to reduce noise.
+Values below the chosen threshold are then discarded, and peaks are identified from the remaining signal by isolating the positive-slope segments associated with burst onset.
+The burst amplitude is defined as the square root of the squared-speed value at each detected peak, while the burst frequency is obtained from the mean interval between successive peaks, \(\bar{T}=\frac{1}{N}\sum_{n=1}^{N}T_n\), with \(\Omega = \bar{T}^{-1}\).

+The amplitude of these bursts decreases as the particle density increases~(Fig.~\ref{fig:Bursts-Many}b), while the time intervals between consecutive bursts become longer~(Fig.~\ref{fig:Bursts-Many}a).
+This trend reflects the overall slowing down of particle motion with increasing density.
+Further, the burst breadth, defined as $V / \Omega$ provides a characteristic length scale of the bursts which shows a local peak at $\phi = 0.06$~(Fig.~\ref{fig:Bursts-Many}c).
+Looking at individual trajectories of representative particles, as shown in Fig.~\ref{fig:Bursts-Many}d, it is clear that intermittent bursting emerges at intermediate densities and the burst frequency decreases with increasing $\phi$.

+This intermittent bursting regime is observed at intermediate densities, reflecting a distinctive interplay between caging, activity, and collective motion.
+While bursting has been observed in related systems~\cite{suematsu2015synchronized, dey2025confinement}, here we quantify it alongside glass-like slowing with increasing density, linking these dynamics to active glass behavior with long-ranged interactions.